Sudden Cardiac Arrest and the Hs and Ts

 Acidosis can be either metabolic or respiratory.
 Either cause can lead to cardiac arrest.
 Acidosis of any kind is most likely detrimental to the circulation as it causes peripheral vasodilatation, negative inotropy and impaired oxygen uptake in the lungs.22 Although severe acidemia frequently occurs in patients during and after cardiac arrest, the prognostic value of severe acidemia for neurologic outcomes is unknown.23 An arterial blood gas is a quick and accurate method to determine if a patient is acidotic.
 If a patient has respiratory acidosis, they can be treated by providing adequate ventilation.
 Metabolic acidosis is one of the most common abnormalities in patients suffering from serious diseases, and there have been numerous etiologies and treatments of the underlying disease as the basis of therapy.21 A common intervention to treat metabolic acidosis may be by the administration of sodium bicarbonate.

 Tension pneumothorax is defined as hemodynamic compromise in a patient with an expanding intrapleural air mass.
 It is a treatable cause of cardiac arrest and should be excluded during CPR.3 A tension pneumothorax develops when there is a buildup of air in the pleural space.
 The buildup causes a shift in the mediastinum and venous return to the heart is obstructed, which can lead to cardiac arrest.
-Tension pneumothorax can occur in a variety of clinical situations including trauma, asthma and other respiratory disease, but can also be iatrogenic following invasive procedures (e.g., attempts at central venous catheter insertion).25 Diagnosis of tension pneumothorax in a patient with cardiac arrest or hemodynamic instability must be based on clinical examination.
+Tension pneumothorax can occur in a variety of clinical situations including trauma, asthma, and other respiratory diseases, but can also be iatrogenic following invasive procedures (e.g., attempts at central venous catheter insertion).25 Diagnosis of tension pneumothorax in a patient with cardiac arrest or hemodynamic instability must be based on clinical examination.
 The symptoms include hemodynamic compromise (hypotension or cardiac arrest) in conjunction with signs suggestive of a pneumothorax (preceding respiratory distress, hypoxia, absent unilateral breath sounds on auscultation, subcutaneous emphysema) and mediastinal shift (tracheal deviation and jugular venous distention).19 Treatment of a tension pneumothorax is either needle compression and/or thoracostomy with chest tube placement.

 Cardiac tamponade occurs when the pericardial sac is filled with fluid under pressure, which leads to compromise of cardiac function and ultimately cardiac arrest.25 It may be caused by trauma to the chest such as a gunshot wound or by inflammation of the pericardium.
 Thoracotomy or pericardiocentesis is used to treat cardiac arrest associated with suspected traumatic or non-traumatic cardiac tamponade.
 The use of ultrasound guidance during pericardiocentesis is preferred, if available.